Orange County Meth Possession Attorney

 Maximum penalties may increase if the person accused of the crime has a criminal record that includes certain specified offenses or is required to register as a sex offender.
 Maximum penalties may also increase if the offense is alleged to involve more than a kilogram of meth, if a minor was allegedly involved in the crime, or the crime is alleged to have occurred near a drug treatment center or other “drug free” zone.

-Our skilled attorney is committed to providing an aggressive, high quality defense to all methamphetamine accusations.
+Our skilled drug crime attorney attorney is committed to providing an aggressive, high quality defense to all methamphetamine accusations.
 Potential defenses include:

 - Mistaken identity